 Protecting cardiovascular health.
-Almonds help regulate triglycerides and cholesterol levels, as well as blood pressure, thus reducing the risk of heart disease.
+It has been shown that almonds help regulate cholesterol levels, as well as blood pressure, thus reducing the risk of heart disease.1

 Strengthening bones and teeth.
 Almonds are rich in minerals, which support healthy bones and help prevent osteoporosis.

-Additionally, almonds contribute to strength the immune system, protecting the body against diseases, and help regulate blood sugar, which is beneficial for people with diabetes.
-More over, due its high fiber content, consuming almonds every day stimulate bowel movements, which help relieve constipation.
+Additionally, almonds help strengthen the immune system, protect the body against diseases, and regulate blood sugar, which is beneficial for people with diabetes.
+Moreover, eating almonds improves human microbiota as well as stimulates bowel movements, thus relieving constipation.3